-- Board approved global sustainability strategy and implementation plan. - Engagement of all senior management in understanding and implementing operational and reporting obligations. - Executive and management performance related targets in line with Group strategic objectives. - Investment and research on emissions reduction in animal production. - Collaboration with suppliers and other third parties with common goals relating to climate change challenges. - Executive workshops to review key climate change risks and opportunities.
+- Board approved global sustainability strategy and implementation plan. - Engagement of management in understanding and implementing operational and reporting obligations. - Executive and management performance related targets in line with Group strategic objectives. - Investment and research on emissions reduction in animal production. - Collaboration with suppliers and other third parties with common goals relating to climate change challenges. - Executive workshops to review key climate change risks and opportunities. - Implementation of ISO 14001 Environmental Management Standard. - Industry and public recognition for example, King's Award for Sustainable Development.